 1. Mint Julep

-The Man ‘O War is named for one of the greatest racehorses of all time, winning 20 out of 21 races.
-The American thoroughbred lost the chance to race in the Kentucky Derby but it did win the two other Triple Crown races, the Preakness and the Belmont Stakes, in 1920.
+Named for one of the greatest racehorses of all time, Man o’ War, who won 20 out of 21 races.
+The American thoroughbred lost the chance to race in the Kentucky Derby, but it did win the two other Triple Crown races, the Preakness and the Belmont Stakes, in 1920.
 The cocktail named in its honor packs a powerful kick that’s softened by its citrus flavors.
 Beware, this drink will get you going as fast as its namesake crossed the finish line.

-This is a different type of derby but because it uses bourbon it makes this list.
+This is a different type of derby, but because it uses bourbon it makes this list.
 The Brown Derby is in fact named after a Los Angeles restaurant that was built in the shape of a derby hat.
 It is unlike other whiskey cocktails in that it blends the sweetness from the bourbon with the citrus tang of grapefruit juice, creating a flavor that is light and fresh.
-Its considered a brunch cocktail for its easy drinking qualities and for that it is a great choice to enjoy through the festivities of Derby day.
+It’s considered a brunch cocktail for its easy drinking qualities, and for that it is a splendid choice to enjoy through the festivities of Derby day.